top of page

 A Helpful Dementia Analogy: The Tree Analogy

 Analogies can be incredibly helpful when used to explain something as complex as dementia.
-There are so many layers and elements to consider when it comes to the disease.
+There are so many layers and elements to consider regarding the disease.

 Some commonly used analogies to help people understand dementia are: